fuzzygreenblurs/fuzzygreenblurs.github.io/_posts/2023-11-02-introducing-lanyon.md

 For more information, check out HiveMQ's [great writeup on what MQTT is and its benefits](https://www.hivemq.com/blog/).

+<br/><br/>

 ## Code

-This code went through cursory testing on a RPi 4 (SO DONT RELY ON IT IN A PRODUCTION ENVIRONMENT) It builds on top of the Python Paho MQTT Client (on Python 3)
+This code went through cursory testing on a RPi 4 (SO DONT RELY ON IT IN A PRODUCTION ENVIRONMENT).
+It builds on top of the Python Paho MQTT Client (on Python 3).

 We want each client to be able to perform some basic tasks:
 - securely connect to a remote broker (TLSv1.2)
 - perform some desired action for callbacks: `on_connect`, `on_disconnect`
 - provide an API to publish a message to the broker

-- the `Base` class below is responsible for connecting, maintaining and disconnecting a broker connection:
+The `Base` class below is responsible for connecting, maintaining and disconnecting a broker connection:

 ```python
 import ssl